a123700/Leo/README.md

 In general, embeddings are useful because they can provide a more compact and structured representation of data, which can make it easier to perform tasks such as classification, clustering, or similarity search.
 They can also provide a way to incorporate prior knowledge about the structure of the data into the model.

+### tSNE
+t-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensionality reduction technique that is commonly used to visualize high-dimensional data.
+It is particularly well-suited for visualizing complex, non-linear relationships in data.

+t-SNE works by minimizing the divergence between a high-dimensional probability distribution (representing the data in its original space) and a lower-dimensional probability distribution (representing the data in the reduced space).
+The minimization is done using an optimization algorithm, which adjusts the positions of the points in the reduced space in order to minimize the divergence.

+One key feature of t-SNE is that it tries to preserve the local structure of the data, meaning that points that are close together in the high-dimensional space will also be close together in the reduced space.
+This can make it effective at revealing patterns and relationships in the data that may not be apparent in other dimensionality reduction techniques.

+t-SNE is a powerful tool for data visualization, but it has some limitations.
+It can be sensitive to the choice of hyperparameters, and it can be computationally expensive for large datasets.
+It is also not suitable for use as a general-purpose dimensionality reduction technique, as it does not preserve the global structure of the data in the same way that some other techniques do.

 ### A2C Reinforcement Learning
 A2C, also known as Advantage Actor-critic, is a reinforcement learning algorithm that combines the ideas of the actor-critic method and the Q-learning algorithm.
 It uses value-based method for the critic part and policy-based method for the actor part.